If you’ve been to Thailand, you’ve been to a 7-Eleven there.

-You credit card isn’t working and you can’t make a bank transfer?
+Your credit card isn’t working and you can’t do a bank transfer?

 You can pay for almost everything at the counter of 7-Eleven.

-In Thailand, It’s really common when your order or book something online to have the option to pay at 7-Eleven counter.
+In Thailand, It’s really common when you order or book something online to have the option to pay at the 7-Eleven counter.

-Like every other shops in Thailand, 7-Eleven do not sell alcohol before 11 am and between 2 and 5 pm.
+Like every other shop in Thailand, 7-Eleven does not sell alcohol before 11 AM and between 2 and 5 AM.

 But it’s also impossible to find any alcohol at 7-Eleven in rest areas along the highway.

 It makes sense, but I learned that the hard way.